 A Canadian road trip, driving from Banff to Jasper, is something I’ve dreamt of for years.
 I remember seeing the Fairmont Hotel in Banff, covered in snow and surrounded by mountains, thinking that I had to get there one day.
-SO, when I was granted my Canadian working visa earlier this year I KIND of used it as an excuse to finally tick my ultimate Canada road trip off my bucket-list.
+SO, when I was granted my Canadian working visa I KIND of used it as an excuse to finally tick my ultimate Canada trip off my bucket-list.
 If you read my previous article about my boyfriend and I, you’ll know that we love a good road trip!
 So it was without hesitation that we decided to drive the 2,390KM from Calgary to Edmonton via Banff and Jasper national parks.
 Here’s everything you need to know about our epic trip.

 FYI – This post contains affiliate links.